 Registrations for Meaningful Use Incentive Top 21,000 in First Month

-The Centers for Medicare & Medicaid Services launched the Medicare and Medicaid Electronic Health Records (EHR) Incentive Programs registration page on January 1, 2011, and the agency reports that 21,000 registrations were processed by the end of January.
+The Centers for Medicare & Medicaid Services launched the Medicare and Medicaid Electronic Health Records (EHR) Incentive Programs registration page (link removed) on January 1, 2011, and the agency reports that 21,000 registrations were processed by the end of January.
 To register, each provider is required to have not only a National Provider Identifier (NPI) but also a Web account with the National Plan and Provider Enumeration System (NPPES), including a personal log-in and password, and this has caused some confusion.
 Although many providers obtained their NPIs using the Provider Enrollment, Chain and Ownership System (PECOS), they did not necessarily create a user account with a log-in and password at that time.
 Often, the office manager created one account to enroll the entire group of providers but that log-in and password is not linked to the individual NPIs.
 Therefore, many providers are now completing that step in order to enroll successfully.